“This post may contain affiliate links. Please read my disclosure for more info.

 He found that 55% of the respondents in the middle-class group didn’t even have an answer to this.
 Although the people in this group may be considered “successful” by society standards, they weren’t making a killing financially.

 Lewis Schiff calls this “learning your language”.
 The most wealthy group had the self-awareness to pinpoint exactly where their personal strengths were.
 The ones they felt were most marketable.

 He adds that we all have certain traits we’re exceptionally good at, and we may not even know it.
-We may be so accustomed to our daily routine that we don’t give it a second thought.
+We’re so accustomed to our daily routine that we don’t give it a second thought.

 2. Write down areas where you’re exceptional.
 How many did you write down?

-Just like in the first question, he noticed a distinct pattern with the people in the lower end of the income scale versus the extremely rich.
+And just like in the first question, he noticed a distinct pattern with the people in the lower end of the income scale versus the extremely rich.
 The lower net worth group listed the largest number of things that they considered themselves excellent at.

-Specifically, the lower net worth group wrote down an average of six things, where the higher net worth group noted an average of – two.
+Specifically, the lower net worth group wrote down an average of six things, where the higher net worth group noted an average of only two.